xvk3/GHU/README.md

  - [] Payment integration (PayPal?)
  - [] Main overview page (maybe just redirect to the current period's page?)
    - Ajax could be used to load the correct form depending on period ?
+ - [] Create the SQL command to generate the GHU and META tables

 ## Files